Table of Contents

 - Oil and Water Don’t Mix

-- Why This Matters
+- Great, but Why Does This Matter?

 - The Best Way to Clean Oil-Based Paint off Paintbrushes